aarondwi/antri/README.md

 1. batch file write using fsync (based on time and/or number)

-    * currently using os.O_SYNC flag (so synced on every write), but on windows, the official golang compiler does not map O_SYNC to windows equivalent, so it is currently unsafe on windows.
+    * currently using os.O_SYNC flag (so synced on every write), but on windows (as of august 2020), the official golang compiler does not map O_SYNC to windows equivalent, so it is currently unsafe on windows.

 2. find way to reduce lock contention when putting/taking from queue? what has come to mind:

     * change pq and sl to use ConcurrentSkipList + unroll the skiplist
     * try simple array as internal DS, but lost the schedule feature

-3. sync.Pool to reduce allocation
-4. Increase reliability of internal storage
+3. Increase reliability of internal storage

     * use proper embedded database, e.g. rocksdb/badgerdb/innodb/others

+4. allow all API to use batching

+    * reduce network round trip